 Are you experiencing twitching above your ears?
-For this article I consulted with Anthony P. Geraci, MD, Founder and Director of neurOasis Neurology, Clinical Assistant Professor of Neurology, NYU School of Medicine.
+For this article I consulted with Anthony P. Geraci, MD, associate professor of neurology at Donald & Barbara Zucker School of Medicine in New York.

 Dr. Geraci explains, “Some of the most annoying twitching can be those coming from the face and head.
 Yes, we have muscles on our heads!
 Most commonly, one may experience twitching of the muscles of the eyelids or even above the ears – the temporalis muscles.”

 What causes this twitching (fasciculation) above the ears?

 “Both of these muscles have smaller than normal fibers, and the nerves to these muscles have to traverse ‘wild terrain’ as they course from inside our heads to the muscles on the outer portion of our skulls.